 Weighted jump ropes are highly portable and amazingly effective pieces of equipment, making them perfect for any home gym.
-They can improve your physical endurance, agility, strength, and coordination.

 Best Overall Weighted Jump Rope: Crossrope Get Lean Weighted Jump Rope Set